manish-kumarsingh/wdio-cucumber-retry-failed-scenarios/README.md

 ```

 **Please note that before initiating the execution, JSON results folder should be blank so that no previous execution results are used in the entire process.**

+**TIP: gulp can be used to combine all these steps as a sequence of tasks which could then be executed against one single gulp command**